day8/re-frame/docs/WIP/README.md

    `dispatch`, to send an `event`, which might look like this `[:delete-item 2]`.
    Yes, that's a vector of two elements.
-2. The `event handler` (function) associated with `:delete-item` (the first element of the event) is called to compute what the `effect` of the `event` should be.
+2. The `event handler` (function) associated with `:delete-item` (the first element of the event) is called to compute the `effect` of the `event`.
    In this case, it computes that new application state should result (this state will not include the deleted item).
 3. an `effect handler` (function) resets application state to the newly computed value.
-4. a query (function) over the application state is called (reactively), computing a new list of items (result) containing no 3rd item!).
+4. a query (function) over the application state is called (reactively), computing a new list of items (result) containing no 3rd item!.
 5. a view (function) is called to re-compute DOM (reactively), because the query state to which it is subscribed has changed.

 At this point, the re-frame app returns to a quiescent state, waiting for the next event.
 When one comes, a similar 5 domino cascade will happen again.

 ### A Simple Loop Of Simple Functions

 **Each of the dominoes you supply are simple, pure functions** which can be be described, understood and tested independently (other than domino 3).
 They take data, transform it and return new data.

 The loop itself is utterly predictable and very mechanical in operation.